sirwalterrrich/-Robo-DeMo-1000/README.md

 Future work0: Custom head up display using a Flask Web App - Started on this 4/20/24

-Future work1: Add wireless remote control via an ESP32 Microntoller- Start and stop ESTOP function, instant jokes etc.
+Future work1: Add wireless remote control via an ESP32 Microcontroller- Start and stop ESTOP function, instant jokes etc.

 Future work2: Use ChatGPT to respond to speech shouted at the robot.